infn-epics/uniio-opi/README.md

-# unicool-opi
+# uniio-opi
-unified view of chiller and cooling
+unified view of chiller and ioing

-## PV Interface for `cool_channel.bob`
+## PV Interface for `io_channel.bob`

-The `cool_channel.bob` OPI provides a unified interface for monitoring and controlling cooling channels.
+The `io_channel.bob` OPI provides a unified interface for monitoring and controlling ioing channels.
 It uses the following Process Variables (PVs), which are parameterized via macros for flexibility:

 - **Readout PV (`TEMP_RB`)**
   Displays the current temperature readout for the channel.